 Get exclusive member benefits & effect social change.
 Join Today

-Nobody likes to get the flu.
-The flu’s common symptoms of fever, body aches, and fatigue can leave many confined to bed rest until symptoms subside.
+The flu’s common symptoms of fever, body aches, and fatigue can leave many confined to bed until symptoms subside.
 Flu symptoms will show up anywhere from one to four days after infection.
 They often appear suddenly and can be quite severe.
-Luckily, symptoms generally subside within one to two weeks.
+Luckily, symptoms generally go away within one to two weeks.

-In some individuals, especially those at high risk, the flu may develop into complications that are more serious.
-Lung inflammation (pneumonia) is the most common flu-related complication.
+In some individuals, especially those at high risk, the flu may lead to complications that are more serious.
+Lung inflammation, or pneumonia, is the most common flu-related complication.
 Pneumonia can be life threatening in high-risk individuals or if left untreated.

 The most common symptoms of the flu are:

 While most symptoms will taper off one to two weeks after onset, a dry cough and general fatigue can last several more weeks.

 Other possible symptoms of the flu include dizziness, sneezing, and wheezing.
 Nausea and vomiting are not common symptoms in adults, but they sometimes occur in children.